If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 You may need to prepare an Affidavit to support your application.
 If you need to file an affidavit, see the fact sheet Preparing an affidavit.

-What do I have to pay?
+What do I have to pay to start a proceeding?

 You will need to pay a filing fee to the Court when you file the application.

 In some circumstances, you may be exempted from paying court fees, for example, if you are a concession holder.
-You will need to apply to the Court for the exemption, using the Application form for Exemption from Paying Court Fees – General.
+You will need to apply to the Court for the exemption, using the Application for Exemption from Paying Court Fees – General.
 You can also apply for an exemption if paying court fees would cause you financial hardship.
-Use the Application form for Exemption from Paying Court Fees – Financial Hardship.
+Use the Application for Exemption from Paying Court Fees – Financial Hardship.

 For the current fees and more information about applying for a fee exemption see Fees.